• Email

 Pad see ew is a very healthy dish given that it is a very well-rounded macro dish that predominantly consists of proteins from the meat and egg and carbs from the noodles.
 An average serving of Pad See Ew can be up to 430 calories with 32 grams of protein, 15 grams of fat, and 52 grams of carbs.

-The key to making this dish low-calorie and macro-friendly is to pick and portion the right proteins and portion the carbs mindfully.
+The key to making this dish low-calorie and macro-friendly is to pick and portion the right proteins and portion the noodles mindfully.

 Jump to: